BYD Brazil working conditions controversy

-On December 23, 2024, the Brazilian Labour Public Ministry and other agencies conducted a surprise inspection of the construction site of the Chinese company BYD Company in Camaçari, Bahia, Brazil.
+On December 23, 2024, the Brazilian Labour Public Ministry and other agencies conducted a surprise inspection of the construction site of the Chinese company BYD Auto in Camaçari, Bahia, Brazil.
 The inspection found that the living and working conditions of 163 Chinese workers were extremely poor.
 The Brazilian authorities condemned the conditions as "degrading" and "slavery-like" and have suspended the issuance of visas to BYD workers until their legal rights are guaranteed.
 Brazilian prosecutors filed a lawsuit against BYD in May 2025.

 Findings

 The Brazilian authorities found that the workers could not leave their dormitories without permission, were forced to work long hours without weekly breaks, and were deprived of wages and passports.
 Their living quarters were overcrowded and lacked basic amenities, including sufficient toilets and refrigeration for food.
 Brazilian labour authorities stated that the workers are victims of human trafficking.

 The Brazilian authorities condemned such working conditions as "degrading" and "slavery-like" and have suspended the issuance of visas to BYD workers until their legal rights are guaranteed.

 The site was shut down, and the 163 workers at the site were moved to hotel accommodations until a deal to end their contracts was reached.
 By 8 January 2025, all the workers had received termination payments and returned to China.